North Aurora Village Board Meeting

 Jim Bibby said that if the Board has any questions regarding the Orchard Road project they should call him this week.
 He said he will have a follow up memo at the end of the week.

 Mark Bozik said that this is the final week for hydrant flushing west of Randall Road.

 Trustee Gaffino arrived at the meeting.

 VILLAGE DEPARTMENT REPORTS

-Motion to adjourn was made by Trustee Guethle and seconded by Trustee Lowery.
+A motion was made by Trustee Shoemaker to adjourn the meeting and seconded by Trustee Gaffino.
 All in favor.
 Motion approved.